Assistance programs in Houston and Harris County.

-Houston Texas based St. John Vianney Social Ministry - This non-profit charity offers rent assistance and utility bill assistance, clothing from Joseph's Coat Resale Clothing Shop, and free food from pantry.
+Houston Texas based St. John Vianney Social Ministry - This non-profit charity offers renters assistance and utility bill assistance, clothing from Joseph's Coat Resale Clothing Shop, and free food from pantry.
 There may be free small appliances including a fridge or microwave, volunteers to help the elderly in Houston as well as guidance.
-The location is 625 Nottingham Oaks Trail, Houston, TX 77079, or dial (281) 497-4434.
+The location is 625 Nottingham Oaks Trail, Houston, TX 77079, or dial (281) 497-1500 for details.

 - Or get loans for security deposits, free legal services, case/care management, and credit repair or debt reduction classes to those who are struggling.
 They are based at 1302 First Street in Humble Texas.
 Call (281) 446-3663, or more on Humble Ministries assistance programs.

 LINC Houston Community Services is made up of churches and faith based groups.
 The charity mainly focuses on basic needs, but can have limited cash assistance and also offer help in applying for government benefits.

-The basic items may include free food, prescriptions, or eye glasses.
+- The basic items may include free food, prescriptions, or eye glasses.
 They also give out a free bus ticket or gas voucher for transient people or a single mom.
 The financial programs, when available, can help pay rent to prevent an eviction or security deposit on a low income apartment in Houston.
 Or get help in applying for job training, social security, Medicaid and other programs.
 Phone 713-426-2451, and resources are very limited.
 The location is 800 Houston Ave, Houston, TX 77007.

 Riceville Mt.
 Olive Baptist Church may have resources such as free food for people with no money or a low-income in Houston.
 Or get clothing (shoes, coats, work attire) and emergency financial assistance programs.
 Free educational supplies, clothes for kids, used computers and information on benefits too.
 Main number is (713) 774-4880, or 11539 S Gessner Rd, Houston, TX 77071.